New York Rangers luxury suites available through LuxuryVIPSuites.com

 Memories of the ’94 Rangers are still represented at the Garden.
 It is not at all uncommon for fans to show up to the games, even today, wearing Messier’s #11 jersey.
 The current New York Rangers have kept fans on the edge of their seats for the past few seasons, seeming poised to win a championship each season.
 However, it just hasn’t been in the cards for the Rangers.
 A trip to the finals at the end of the 2013-2014 season was met with a heartbreaking loss to the Los Angeles Kings in five games.

-Captain Ryan McDonough leads the charge for this talented team, flanked by other hard-nosed players such as Mats Zuccarello, Rick Nash, Chris Kreider, Marc Staal, and Kevin Shattenkirk.
+The captain vacancy will make for an interesting offseason storyline to go along with the hiring of David Quinn to be the new coach.
+Coming from Boston University, Quinn has extensive experience at mentoring players and fostering their development – skills that will come in handy with a Rangers team that is getting younger.
+The current roster still features hard-nosed players such as Mats Zuccarello, Chris Kreider, Marc Staal, and Kevin Shattenkirk.
 Starting in goal is none other than the winningest goaltender in Rangers history, Henrik Lundqvist.
 For more information about the New York Rangers click here.